-This is a nine-week course to be held September and October 2022,covering the following topics:
+This is a nine-week course to be held September 2023,covering the following topics:

 Ethics, equipment and food, travel and navigation, game animal species, firearm safety and marksmanship, hunting techniques, survival, first aid, and river crossing.
 The final weekend is a hunt in the Rangitata area where trainees can shoot a tahr.

-Check out the comments below and have look at a video made by a trainee from the 2019 HUNTS course and Karina’s new 2021 video, where we had 14 trainees with 7 different nationalities!
+Check out the comments below and have look at a video made by a trainee from previous HUNTS courses and Karina’s new 2021 video, where we had 14 trainees with 7 different nationalities!

 Because there is generally a waiting list for next years course numbers are limited.
 You must be a member to be eligible to attend the course due to insurance and liability requirements, once a member apply for a place on the current course,… and if the course is full you will be prioritized on the waiting list for the next course.
 Previous attendees have stayed on and moved into Club positions including Secretary and also Treasurer, so if you are interested, contact: Cost is $460 well worth every cent